openforis/collect-earth-online-doc/docs/source/collection/standard.rst

    Some imagery servers are slow.
 Please be patient when switching to sources like Planet Daily, since their servers can take about 30 seconds to respond to queries sent by the CEO platform.

+- The **[Enable Map Grid]** button will add a grid to the map window that changes size depending on the level of zoom.
+This can be useful for orienting yourself in the map window and for determining the size of the sample plot.
+This grid function can help data collectors estimate things like percent land cover for plots and samples.

+.. thumbnail:: ../_images/preparing10-1.png
+   :title: The map grid.
+Grid overlay changes size depending on the level of zoom.
+   :width: 60%
+   :align: center

 **Survey Questions**

 - This is the area to answer the project’s **Survey Questions**.